-Our team in London were recently called upon to inspect a property that had a suspicion of a woodworm infestation.
+Timberwise South East was called upon to inspect the property as the homeowner had their suspicion of a woodworm infestation.
 Our instructions from our customer were to inspect the timbers of the ground floor bathroom for wood infestation by wood-boring insect and the cellar area for dry rot.

 Common Furniture Beetle, as its name would suggest is by far the most common cause of woodworm damage encountered.
 Its speciality is specifically sapwood of softwood and European hardwoods.
 As you can see in the photographs above, Common Furniture Beetle holes are approximately 1.5mm to 2 mm in diameter, often surrounded by the insect’s excrement, otherwise known as Frass.

-In order for us gain adequate access to the flooring, the bath itself needed to be unplumbed.
+In order for Timberwise to gain adequate access to the flooring, the bath itself needed to be unplumbed.
 Our technicians then replaced the mechanically unsound flooring and chemically treated the entire bathroom using an insecticidal solution.

 Need help with your property care problem?

-If you have any questions about woodworm in your property that are not answered on here or you feel you may need us to carry out a woodworm survey, please feel free to chat directly to one of our property care team who would be delighted to help you further.
+If you suspect woodworm is occurring in your property click the following link to see how woodworm treatment is carried out.
+If you feel you may need us to carry out a woodworm survey, please feel free to chat directly to one of our property care team who would be delighted to help you further.
 Simply request a property survey online and we’ll help you with your property care problem.
 Alternatively, give us a call on 0800 288 8660.